healkeiser/fxhoucachemanager/README.md

 ## Advanced

 The log and configuration files are stored in the `%APPDATA%/fxhoucachemanager` folder on Windows, and in the `$HOME/.fxhoucachemanager` folder on Linux and macOS.

+> [!WARNING]
+> One log file is saved per day, so you might want to clean up the folder from time to time.

 <!-- CONTACT -->